-For transparency and accountability the costs associated with this activity have been separated from other Council activities.
+For transparency and accountability, the costs associated with this activity have been separated from other Council activities.

-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community by undertaking operations that help protect the community and the environment by maintaining readiness to respond to adverse events.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community by undertaking operations that help protect the community and the environment by maintaining readiness to respond to adverse events.
 As the community as a whole benefits from this activity it is appropriate to fund the activity from the general rate.

-Activity Operating Capital Civil Defence General rate: High General rate: High
+Activity Operating Capital Civil Defence General rates: High General rates: High